UBC-MDS/programming-in-python-for-data-science/slides/module1_09.md

 What if we wanted the rows to be in the order  "Wheaties", "Trix" and "Clusters" and columns in the order "type", "rating" and "sugars"
 How would we obtain that?

-we would just rearrange them!
+we would just rearrange them in the square brackets!

 ``` Python
 df.loc[ ["Wheaties", "Trix", "Clusters"] , ["type", "rating", "sugars"] ]